TL;DR:

 Today, we’re here to fix that.
 In this article, you’ll not only get the extensive answer to “What is a DSP?” but also a compilation of every DSP aspect we’ve covered so far on this resource.
 Get ready for a truly informative article!

-A demand-side platform, or DSP, is an ad tech platform made for buying ad traffic programmatically, as well as creating, managing, and optimizing advertising campaigns.
+A demand-side platform (DSP) is an ad tech platform made for buying ad traffic programmatically, as well as creating, managing, and optimizing ad campaigns.

 To put it simply, it’s a platform for the demand side of programmatic advertising: advertisers, ad agencies, and, partly, ad networks.
-These ad tech businesses use a DSP to access programmatic auctions and buy ad placements for a preferable price.
+These ad tech businesses use a DSP to access programmatic auctions and buy ad placements at a preferred price.

 But that’s quite a limited description of what a DSP is and what it can do.
-In fact, modern demand-side platforms are incredibly light, fast, and easy to use.
-They are packed with features (later on that) to make your ad-buying experience as effective and pleasant as possible.
+In fact, modern demand-side platforms (like Epom WL DSP, Trade Desk DSP, and Google Display & Video 360) are incredibly light, fast, and easy to use.
+They are packed with features (later on that) to make your ad buying process as effective and pleasant as possible.

-As stated, a DSP is an obligatory advertiser’s tool, if they want to surf the waves of programmatic.
-But what’s that exactly?
+As stated, a DSP is an obligatory advertiser’s tool if they want to surf the waves of programmatic.
+But what’s that exactly, and what does a DSP do?

 Programmatic advertising is a method of buying, selling, and optimizing digital ads automatically via specific tools and algorithms.